 Harry nodded slowly.

 Beth glanced over her shoulder at him while she fossicked in the fridge.
-"What's up?
-Anyone would think you've never had it before."
+'What's up?
+Anyone would think you've never had it before.'

-"Really?"
-She was astounded, and secretly dismayed that her idea had flopped already.
-Well, not flopped exactly, he could still try it.
-"I thought every kid has had chocolate milk."
+'Really?'
+She was astounded, but also secretly dismayed that her idea had flopped already.
+'I thought every kid had experienced chocolate milk.'
 She set the cartoon on the counter and retrieved two glasses from a cupboard, praying the kid wasn't lactose intolerant.
 Now that would be a disaster.
-What else did kids drink besides chocolate milk?
-She could hardly offer him something boring like water.
-"Well, we'd better remedy that.
-Could you bring that cookie tin over here, please?"
+'Well, we'd better remedy that.
+Could you bring that cookie tin over here, please?'

 Harry obediently took a seat.
-"Do you live here by yourself?"
+'Do you live here by yourself?'

 Beth opened one eye to look at her guest.
-"Yep, just me.
-Unless you count my mice."
+'Yep, just me.
+Unless you count my mice.'

 He nibbled on a cookie.
 "You have pet mice?'

-"Not exactly.
+'Not exactly.
 They don't have permission to be in my house, but I can't bring myself to poison them.
 I've even named them.
-My brother thinks I'm mad."
+My brother thinks I'm mad.'

-"It's delicious!
-I've never tasted anything like it!"
+'It's delicious!
+I've never tasted anything like it!'